rmolinamir/algorithms-and-data-structures/9. Selection Sort/README.md

   // - Store the first element as the smallest value you've seen so far.
   // - Compare this item to the next item in the array until you find a smaller number.
   // - If a smaller number is found, designate that smaller number to be the new minimum, and continue until the end of the array.
-  // - If the minimum is not the value (index) you initially began with, swap the two values.
+  // - If the minimum is nto the value (index) you initially began with, swap the two values.
   // - Repeat this with the next element until the array is sorted. for (let i = 0; i < arr.length; i += 1) {
     let smallestNumber = i;